cloudflare/cloudflare-docs/products/pages/src/content/platform/performace-improvements.md

 ### Lossless

 Lossless image option reduces the size of image files without impacting the visual quality.
-In this option, metadata is removed from PNG, GIF and JPEG but the lossless compression is done on GIF and PNG
+In this option, metadata is removed from PNG, GIF and JPEG but the lossless compression is done on GIF and PNG.

 ### Lossy